Poll Worker Information

 - All poll workers report to their assigned polling place at 6:00 a.m., and the chief manager declares the poll officially open at 7:00 a.m.
 Although the polls close at 7:00 p.m., poll workers stay until all the ballots have been accounted for and all materials have been packed away.

 - Poll workers are paid for their services.
-The base pay for all Glynn County poll workers is $100 for the Election Day.
-Poll workers are paid an extra $10 for each training class.
+Poll workers are also paid for each training class.
 Poll Managers and Assistant Managers receive additional pay for increased responsibilities.